-If you own your own home or have looked to buy this year, you know how hot the housing market has been in 2021.
-Even now, in September, it’s all bidding wars and high prices.
+If you own your own home or have looked to buy this year, you know how hot the housing market is.
+It’s all bidding wars and high prices.

 Sure, major home renovations can more than pay for themselves.
 Our sponsor, Angi, writes that a midrange kitchen renovation will set you back $25,000 to $40,000 — but it’ll boost your home’s value 57.4%.
 But what if you don’t have tens of thousands of dollars to spend?